How to Remove Paint From Brick

 Bobvila.com may earn a commission from purchases made through these links.

-How to Remove Paint from Brick
+How to Remove Paint From Brick

-3. Don the protective gear recommended by the manufacturer of the paint stripper you’ve chosen.
 Before applying the gel or paste, start out by scraping away any paint that’s already loose.
 Next, using a trowel or a specialized tool provided by the paint stripper manufacturer, apply the compound to the brick.
 Be thorough, making sure to push the gel or paste into all the little crevices in the brick and mortar.
 Layer by layer, build the stripper up to the thickness recommended by the manufacturer.

-4. With the compound in place, start positioning the peeling strips.
+With the compound in place, start positioning the peeling strips.
 Typically made of fabric, these strips should be pressed and held against the stripper until firmly attached.
 Overlap the strips so that no brick remains visible.
 Once the strips have been applied, let them set for the period of time stipulated by the manufacturer.
 In many cases, particularly when multiple paint layers are involved, it takes a full 24 hours for the compound to cure and really work its magic.

-5. Once sufficient time has passed, return to the work area and begin lifting off the strips.
+Once sufficient time has passed, return to the work area and begin lifting off the strips.
 If necessary, use the trowel to gain purchase behind any sluggish strips.
 Peel the strips in a slow and deliberate fashion; don’t rip them.
 As you peel, the paint beneath should come off too.
 Wherever the strips leave behind either compound or paint, use the trowel to flake off as much residue as possible.
 If the trowel doesn’t cut it, scrub with a stiff-bristled brush and rinse with water.
-If it wasn’t already clear, now it is: Removing paint from brick is a labor-intensive, if not grueling project.
+If it wasn’t already clear, now it is: Removing paint from brick is a labor-intensive, if not grueling, project.

 Dispose of the used strips according to the manufacturer’s instructions.
 For some products, the chemical reaction stops on its own, while for others it stops only after the addition of a neutralizing chemical.
 Also important: Do not attempt to remove paint from brick if, within a month or so, there’s any chance that the temperature is going to fall below freezing.
 If the brick doesn’t dry completely before the frost, it will be especially likely to succumb to damage.